kafka-rust/kafka-rust/README.md

 ## Sponsors

-Thank you to our sponsers, this helps me to spend more time on this project and also helps with infrastructure
+Thank you to our sponsors, this helps me to spend more time on this project and also helps with infrastructure

 <table>
 <tr>